serhatozdursun/io.testautomation.sample/readme.md

 ## Feedbacks

-If you have any feedback for me please share it because I'm so junior in TS.
+If you have any feedback for me please share it because I'm so fresh in TS and eager to improve that skill.